Distributed Energy Resources

 Use of DERs may benefit utilities and their customers by reducing the need for new utility generation assets and ancillary services, allowing utilities to avoid higher transmission costs by reducing peak demand, diminishing air pollution emitted by traditional fossil fuel-fired generation, and assisting utilities in hedging against widespread power outages.

 Despite these potential benefits, DERs may also present significant challenges for electric utilities and power customers.
 DG resources may introduce operational complexities for transmission, distribution, and generation systems.
-For example, too much DG can create excess demand at a substation, causing power to flow from the substation to the transmission grid and increasing the likelihood for high voltage swings and other stresses on electric equipment.
+For example, too much DG can create excess demand at a substation, causing power to flow from the substation to the transmission grid and increasing the likelihood of high voltage swings and other stresses on electric equipment.

-Increased DG use may cause economic issues as well.
+Increased DG use may cause financial equity issues as well.
 Utilities may have to make capital investments to address potential strains on the system caused by DG deployment, and these costs may be borne by both DG-owning and non-DG-owning electric customers.
 Designing rates for DG customers can also present challenges.
-For example, subject to applicable state or local laws, most electric utilities compensate DG producers through net metering, under which customers with on-site generation are credited for their kilowatt-hour (kWh) sales back to the grid and charged for periods when their electricity consumption from the grid exceeds their DG output.
-Under many net-metering programs, the customer is both charged and credited at the utility’s full retail rate of electricity, thus potentially over-compensating DGs with a value of generation that is higher than the utility’s avoided cost (since the full retail rate includes expenses other than the cost of the power itself).
+For example, subject to applicable state or local laws, most electric utilities compensate DG producers through net metering, under which customers with on-site generation are credited for their kilowatt-hour sales back to the grid and charged for periods when their electricity consumption from the grid exceeds their DG output.
+Under many net-metering programs, the customer is both charged and credited at the utility’s full retail rate of electricity, thus potentially over-compensating DGs with a value of generation that is higher than the utility’s avoided cost (since the full retail rate includes expenses other than the cost of the power itself ).
 Some, but not all, regulators have adopted alternative compensation schemes to appropriately value the full costs associated with DG production.
-These economic issues may also arise in the future with the growth of storage and EVs.
+These financial equity issues may also arise in the future with the growth of storage and EVs.

-These reliability, operational, and economic challenges may be even more severe if DERs are permitted to participate in wholesale electric markets without the consent of state and local regulators.
+These reliability, operational, and financial challenges may be even more severe if DERs are permitted to participate in wholesale electric markets without the consent of state and local regulators.
 APPA raised this concern in response to the Federal Energy Regulatory Commission’s (FERC) 2018 rule allowing electric storage resources located on the distribution network or even behind a retail customer meter to participate in organized wholesale electricity markets without the consent of state and local regulators.
 The rule was ultimately upheld by a federal appeals court, which concluded that state and local regulators cannot use their authority over local distribution systems to broadly prohibit storage resources from accessing wholesale markets.
 The court did recognize that state and local regulators retain broad authority over the distribution system, which might be legitimately used to restrict wholesale market access in certain cases, including for safety or reliability purposes.

 Congressional and Agency Action

-Congress has passed several bills relating to DERs in recent years, including several provisions included in the Energy Act of 2020 designed to support research, development, and deployment of DERs.
-The Infrastructure Investment and Jobs Act (IIJA)(P.L.
-117-58), which was signed into law in November 2021, authorized and appropriated additional funding for several Energy Act of 2020 programs, including appropriating $355 million for energy storage demonstration grants and $150 million for long-duration storage demonstration.
-It also reauthorized and appropriated $3 billion annually for fiscal years (FY) 2022-2026 for the Department of Energy Smart Grid Investment Grant Program, which provides grant funding for utilities to deploy various grid technologies, including investments that enable the integration of DERs and electric vehicle-to-grid technologies.
+Congress has passed several bills relating to DERs in recent years, including several provisions in the Energy Act of 2020 (P.L.
+116-260) designed to support research, development, and deployment of DERs.
+The Infrastructure Investment and Jobs Act (IIJA) (P.L.
+117- 58) authorized and appropriated additional funding for several Energy Act of 2020 programs, including appropriating $355 million for energy storage demonstration grants and $150 million for long-duration storage demonstration.
+It also reauthorized and appropriated $3 billion annually for fiscal years 2022-2026 for the Department of Energy Smart Grid Investment Grant Program, which provides grant funding for utilities to deploy various grid technologies, including investments that enable the integration of DERs and electric vehicle-to-grid technologies.
 APPA supports these programs that will help public power utilities continue to invest in new and innovative technologies.